IverMartinsen/scampi-zip-scrapings-huge/README.md

 ## zip-scrapings-huge

 Repo for preprocessing and curation of large volumes of JPEGs.
+Contains code to curate a folder of JPEGs and create HDF5 datasets compatible with the DINO training in the [SCAMPI DINO](https://github.com/IverMartinsen/scampi-dino) repo.

 ### Move a huge folder of JPEGs into multiple subfolders (shards) to ease processing
 ```